Costa Rica is known as one of the safest places to travel to out of the Latin Americas.

 Costa Rica is a multi-layered country.
 The hosts of the different regions live somewhat different lives.

 There are farming communities.
 The business people in San Jose.
 The surfers and yogis of Guanacaste and Ballena Coast.
-The chilled Caribbean, the people even have their own patois.
+In the chilled Caribbean, the people even have their own patois.
 The expatriate community…

 Someone stop me because I can go on.
 But I think you get what I mean.